Terrarium substrates are the well-balanced diet that forms the foundation of your system.

-Oh, you thought it was a one-and-done deal?
-Sorry, a mix is always the better choice – so buckle up for a complete guide on how to prepare the optimum blend for your next project (along with deep dives on every individual element).
+So buckle up for a complete guide on the optimum blends for your next project (along with deep dives on individual elements, too).

 Let’s dig in!